EXCLUSIVE: NBC News looks inside Cuba's military cyber command

 Click Here to See the Reply from the Department of Homeland Security

-The Miami Herald reported Thursday that Trump's directive will cite human rights as a reason for the rollback, which it will call a set of "initial actions" by his administration.
-"The Cuban people have long suffered under a Communist regime that suppresses their legitimate aspirations for freedom and prosperity and fails to respect the essential human dignity of all Cubans," says the directive, according to the Herald.
+Trump's directive cites human rights as a reason for the rollback, which it calls a set of "initial actions" by his administration.
+"The Cuban people have long suffered under a Communist regime that suppresses their legitimate aspirations for freedom and prosperity and fails to respect the essential human dignity of all Cubans," says the directive.

 "We think we have achieved very little in terms of changing the behavior of the regime of Cuba and its treatment of people and it has little incentive to change," Secretary of State Rex Tillerson told the Senate Foreign Relations Committee Tuesday.